Network News - November

 Minister Plibersek has emphasised the importance of creating a more flexible and outcomes-focused system that better supports families and children.
 A Discussion Paper outlining the proposed changes is now available on DSS Engage , along with an evidence summary , consultation summary , and a video message from the Minister .

-We strongly encourage all HIPPY Provider network and stakeholders to participate in this consultation.
+We strongly encourage all HIPPY provider network and stakeholders to participate in this consultation.

 Ways to have your say: